grafana/grafana/docs/sources/datasources/parca.md

 ![Options section](/static/img/docs/parca/options-section.png 'Options section')

-Select a query type to return the profile data which can be shown in a flame graph (TODO link), metric data visualized in a graph, or both.
+Select a query type to return the profile data which can be shown in the [Flame Graph]({{< relref "../panels-visualizations/visualizations/flame-graph" >}}), metric data visualized in a graph, or both.
 You can only select both options in a dashboard, because panels allow only one visualization.

 ### Profiles query results

 Profiles can be visualized in a flame graph.
-See the flame graphs documentation (TODO link) to learn about the visualization and its features.
+See the [Flame Graph documentation]({{< relref "../panels-visualizations/visualizations/flame-graph" >}}) to learn about the visualization and its features.

 ![Flame graph](/static/img/docs/parca/flame-graph.png 'Flame graph')